• TRT

 +

-Peptides prescribed by a licensed physician and sourced from FDA-registered compounding pharmacies have a well-established safety profile in clinical use.
+Peptides prescribed by a licensed provider and sourced from FDA-registered compounding pharmacies have a well-established safety profile in clinical use.
 The most common side effects are mild injection site reactions (redness, minor irritation) and occasional temporary flushing or fatigue, particularly with growth hormone-stimulating peptides.
-Athletes competing in sanctioned sports should note that some peptides (including TB-500 and CJC-1295/Ipamorelin) are on WADA's prohibited list.
+Athletes competing in sanctioned sports should note that some peptides (including TB-500 and /) are on WADA's prohibited list.
 Truventa Medical only prescribes peptides for legitimate medical and wellness purposes.

 How are peptides administered?